lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 * work through an “RSP Test Checklist” and [fill out this related form]
 * report issues and bugs with GitHub issues [link]

-Extend or enhance the benefits of DP0 in the science community:
+Extend or enhance the benefits of DP0 in the science community, for example:

 * contribute a Jupyter Notebook to the [GitHub Repo]
 * write a short report on your DP0 work in the [X category of Community.lsst.org]